bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/data-plane-osd-cluster-options.md

 ```
 ### Connecting to a standalone cluster

-kas-fleet-manager allows provisioning of dinosaurs in an already preexisting standalone dataplane cluster.
+fleet-manager allows provisioning of dinosaurs in an already preexisting standalone dataplane cluster.
 To do so, add the standalone cluster in the [dataplane-cluster-configuration.yaml](../config/dataplane-cluster-configuration.yaml) giving the:
  - `name` of the kubeconfig context to use.
 This option is required and it has to be an existing name of a context in kubeconfig
  - `provider_type` must be set to `standalone`.
 This is required to indicate that we are using a standalone
  - `cluster_dns` This will be used to build dinosaur bootstrap url and to communicate with clusters e.g `apps.example.dns.com`.
 This option is required.